 A Different Approach…

-Why didn’t it ever occur to Ms Zulkey to suggest Mom talk with her child at home when he was well-rested, fed and calm?
+Why didn’t it ever occur to Ms Zulkey to suggest Mom talk with her child?
+Talking together at home when her son is well-rested, fed and calm?
 Explaining to her son:

 •What errands need to be done for the family;